hogletdev/docs/backend-api.md

 chain_id| eth mainnet = 1, rinkeby test net = 4
-filter.order_state | string array, only support "Active", "Filled", "Delivery", "Expired" and "Settled". order_state filter can be removed from filer filter.order_type | int array, only support 20, 721, 1155. order_type filter can be removed from filer page_number| which page of orders we would like to fetch page_size| how many orders are contained in one page id| can be any int to avoid concurrent issue
+filter.order_state | string array, only support "Active", "Filled", "Delivery", "Expired" and "Settled". order_state filter can be removed from filer filter.order_type | int array, only support 20, 721, 1155. order_type filter can be removed from filer filter.ids | int array, should be the returned order.id field, which is the id stored in db page_number| which page of orders we would like to fetch page_size| how many orders are contained in one page id| can be any int to avoid concurrent issue